-Replacing the armature is the reverse, however, when fitting the armature an air gap between the armature and the flywheel must be maintained in order to generate sufficient spark.
-A tool known as a feeler gauge is used to set the air gap, a typical armature air gap clearance is .010 – .014in.
+Replacing the armature is the reverse.
+However, when fitting the armature, an air gap between the armature and the flywheel must be maintained in order to generate a sufficient spark.
+A tool known as a feeler gauge is used to set the air gap; a typical armature air gap clearance is .010 – .014in.

-Most won’t have a feeler gauge and that’s OK, you can use a business card to set the gap.
-If you need more detailed instruction with pictures check out this post “Mower hard to start when hot”, it covers the replacement procedure in full with pics.
+Most won’t have a feeler gauge and that’s OK; you can use a business card to set the gap.
+If you need more detailed instructions with pictures, check out this post, “Mower hard to start when hot” it covers the replacement procedure in full with pics.